 Window Options that are available:

-Wood Choices for sash: Mahogany, sapele, walnut
+Wood Choices for sashes: Mahogany, sapele, walnut, cedar.

-Weather-stripping: metal saw kerfs, compression bronze, silicone
+Weather-stripping: metal saw kerf-type, compression bronze

 Design: Standard rectangular, radius top, transoms, bow front

-Casings: We can provide our windows with exterior casings, of any profile.
+Casings: We can provide our windows with exterior casings of any profile.

 Shutters: We can make and install shutters on our windows.